 “I can’t imagine the resource library in any city hall being complete without the Texas Municipal Law and Procedure Manual.
 All of our city departments, including the Legal Department, use the manual as a handy guide for answers to questions that arise every day during the regular course of business serving the citizens of our community.”
 Mary Lynne Stratta, TRMC, City Secretary, City of Bryan

 “The Manual is an excellent reference for city secretaries and other city officials.
 The major municipal topics are concisely and effectively summarized in the manual, and it is frequently the ‘go-to’ source for municipal law questions.”
-Scott Houston, General Counsel, Texas Municipal League
+Scott Houston, Risk Management, Texas Municipal League

 “It is a first-rate tutorial and handbook, saving me lots of time on training new employees.”
 Michelle Fischer, City Administrator, City of Dripping Springs